adambard/learnxinyminutes-docs/csharp.html.markdown

     interface IBreakable
     {
-        bool Broken { get; } // interfaces can contain properties as well as methods, fields & events }
+        bool Broken { get; } // interfaces can contain properties as well as methods & events }

     // Class can inherit only one other class, but can implement any amount of interfaces